bidfx/bidfx-api-py/DEVELOPMENT.md

 The project uses [Twine](https://github.com/pypa/twine) to manage publishing API releases to [PyPI](https://pypi.org).
 Trigger a release by typing `make release` or test the process on [Test PyPI](https://test.pypi.org) by typing `make test-release`.

-To get this to work you will have to install an API key for both PyPI accounts in your `$HOME/.pypirc` file.
+To get the release procedure to work you will have to install an API key for both PyPI accounts in your `$HOME/.pypirc` file.
-Instructions are provided when you set up a PyPI account.
+Instructions are provided when you set up an account on the PyPI web site.